-To conduct interviews with individuals within firms
+To conduct interviews with individuals within Universities and Universities of Technology

 Hello, I am (insert the researcher's name).
 I am part of a research team led by (insert your organisation's name).

 (Provide a description of the research and the objective of the research.
 For example -